The rookie compound was supposed to stay quiet for a day.

 Then four.

 Park intercepted the first wave before they reached the trapped rookies.
 Dae-sung cut one out of the side seam.
-Michael fired controlled bursts past Park's shoulder, each shot careful because ricochets in this room would have been a stupid way to die.
+Michael fired controlled bursts past Park's shoulder, each shot carefully because ricochets in this room would have been a stupid way to die.

 One crawler got through low.